hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

     Furthermore, note that the thread block size is 1 x 128 x 1 and the grid size is 1 x Gy x 1, where Gy = (m+threads.y-1)/threads.y.

- 3. Modify the program such that global memory matrix `d_A` is allocated using the `cudaMallocPitch` function and transferred using the `cudaMemcpy2D`
+ 3. Modify the program such that global memory buffer `d_A` is allocated using the `cudaMallocPitch` function and transferred using the `cudaMemcpy2D`
     function:

     ```
     cudaError_t cudaMallocPitch (
         void ** devPtr,
         size_t * pitch,
         size_t width,